In this tutorial, we’ll show you how to set up a newsletter campaign in WordPress for free, using the MailPoet plugin.

 Monitoring Campaign Statistics

 The free version of MailPoet gives you basic email statistics such as open and click rate.
-You need to upgrade to the premium version for detailed analytics.
+Not so long ago, you needed to upgrade to the premium version for detailed analytics.

 Creating Signup Forms in MailPoet